-This paper introduces customer journey mapping (CJM) in the context of customer experience management.
+This article introduces customer journey mapping (CJM) in the context of customer experience management.
 It looks at what it is, why we should do it and the approaches that can be used to undertake this.
 It also explores the importance to any growth strategy of understanding customer interfaces with a company and its brand.
 The examples cited in this article focus on b2b customer journey mapping specifically.

 In an increasingly competitive business environment, the ability of a supplier to deliver positive customer experiences with the product or service, which reinforces the brand at all points, can make a significant difference.
 This is the basis of “experience-based differentiation”.
 Advertising campaigns of many leading brands today communicate the experience of a brand or product, rather than its product features.
 The most successful brands have delivered an outstanding customer experience over the lifetime of their customers.